kristinriebe/provenance-rave/readme-implementation-notes.md

     * It is unknown, how many steps one needs to go backwards.
     * There may be loops, i.e. one node of the provenance graph may be visited multiple times.

-I defined two main functions `find_entity` and `find_activity` to take care of finding relations for and entity/activity and following the linked entities/activities further.
+I defined two main functions `find_entity` and `find_activity` to take care of finding relations for an entity/activity and following the linked entities/activities further.
 There is no need to follow agents.

 ## Prov-DAL
 The Prov-DAL interface is implemented at /provapp/provdal/ and can be used to retrieve provenance records for one or more entities or activities based on their ids.
-A form is availale at /provapp/provdalform for convenience to fill out the available parameters as described in the IVOA Provenance Working Draft.
+A form is available at /provapp/provdalform for convenience to fill out the available parameters as described in the IVOA Provenance Working Draft.

 If a user asks for the provenance record of an entity or activity with option "STEP=LAST", then I interprete it as one step *backwards in time*.
 I have cases where the backwards provenance of a data item is not recorded, only for the collection to which it belongs.
 With STEP=LAST I originally returned only 1 provenance relation for the data item, which did not include any "backwards" information (just the hadMember link).
 Now, in such a case, I track the collection's relations further until at least one wasGeneratedBy or one wasDerivedFrom link is found.